Some of the best cheap audio interface for home recording studios and live performances are now available for under $200.

 |A/D resolution||24-bit / 96KHz|

 We start and finish our list for the best audio interface with Focusrite Scarlett.
-I would prefer not to have two same brand names in the best audio interfaces list, but after big search Scarlett 6I6 overcomes to it’s competitors.
-AKAI EIE Pro, Tascam US-4X4, Roland UA-55 quad-capture are good interfaces but they barely missed the list.
+I would prefer not to have two same brand names in the best audio interfaces list, but after a big search, Scarlett 6I6 overcomes to its competitors.
+AKAI EIE Pro, Tascam US-4X4, Roland UA-55 Quad-capture are good interfaces but they barely missed the list.

 Let’s see the additions and differences of Scarlett 6i6 to the smallest models.
 It Features 6 inputs, 4 balanced outputs able to connect 2 different set of monitors and 2 headphone outputs with separate volume control.
 The two different headphone outputs are very useful if you are planning to work with a friend in a studio.